Skip to content Skip to main navigation Report an accessibility issue

 The complex co-evolutionary history of G. morbida, with its primary host has also enabled use of this host-pathogen-vector complex as a model for identifying and assessing candidate genes and functions required for pathogenesis.

-Host-Pathogen-Vector Interactions: Oak & Laurel Wilt Diseases
+Laurel & Oak Wilt Diseases

 Oak Wilt fungal mat on red oak and sap beetles associated with the host-pathogen-vector complex.
 (Photos courtesy of Demian Gomez; NYS Dept. Envir.
 Conserv.
 Forest Health Diagnositic Lab)

-Research projects include sampling and evaluations of sassafras trees infected with Laurel Wilt in middle and eastern TN; candidate Laurel Wilt pathogen vector sampling (including X. glabratus) in eastern TN; molecular detection to assay for Harringtonia (syn.
-Raffaelea) lauricola and Bretziella fagacearum DNA from suspected host plant tissues and candidate vector sap beetles (Nitidulidae) collected in forested and landscape habitats.
+Research projects have included sampling and evaluations of sassafras trees infected with Laurel Wilt in middle and eastern TN; sampling host tree tissues and bark and ambrosia beetle association with the Laurel Wilt pathogen (including X. glabratus) in eastern TN; and development of molecular DNA detection assays for Harringtonia (syn.
+Raffaelea) lauricola from candidate vectors and host plant tissues.

 Collaborative Projects